siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

    | 1 | Critical failure/error in the run |
    | 2 | Action item required from user's side |

-   While configuring the CA Tool in the pipeline , user can configure each stage to display the result based on these exit codes.
+   While configuring the Continuous Clearing tool in the pipeline , user can configure each stage to display the result based on these exit codes.

-   This can be done by the configuration management team at the time of modifying the pipeline to support CA tool.
+   This can be done by the configuration management team at the time of modifying the pipeline to support Continuous Clearing tool.

    After the configuration your pipeline will look like this :